Skip to main content

 Key Takeaways

-• Abnormal new blood vessels grow on the retina and optic nerve
+• Fragile new vessels grow on the retina or optic nerve, then bleed and scar easily

-• Complications: vitreous hemorrhage, tractional retinal detachment, neovascular glaucoma
+• Major complications include vitreous hemorrhage, tractional retinal detachment, and neovascular glaucoma

 What Happens in PDR